gugarosa/learnergy/README.md

 2. **Installing** is also easy, if you wish to read the code and bump yourself into, just follow along.
 3. Note that there might be some **additional** steps in order to use our solutions.
 4. If there is a problem, please do not **hesitate**, call us.
-5. Finally, we focus on **minimization**.
-Take that in mind when designing your problem.

 ---